bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, next button." />
 </p>

-So now if we come back and test this, refresh the page, when I click next, it&apos;ll go all the way through my slides.
+<p>So now if we come back and test this, refresh the page, when I click
+next, it&apos;ll go all the way through my slides.
 And when I get to the last one it goes back to the beginning.
-And that will continue to work, as we go forward through the script.
+And that will continue to work, as we go forward through the script.</p>

-Now your job is to think about what you could do to create the click handler for the previous button.
+<p>Now your job is to think about what you could do to create the click
+handler for the previous button.
 Because currently this button doesn&apos;t have anything going on with it here.
 It doesn&apos;t have any event listener at all.
 So, we need to add an event listener for this.
-That will make the slides trip go, the other way.
+That will make the slides trip go, the other way.</p>

-Now, the way to think about this, is to start with thinking about what happens if you&apos;re at the end.
+<p>Now, the way to think about this, is to start with thinking about what
+happens if you&apos;re at the end.
 Website went too far.
 There we go.
 If we&apos;re at the end of the strip and we click previous, we want to document the counter.
 And move the strip the other direction.
 So think about what you could do, to create your own event listener for the previous click button.
-And then we&apos;ll take a look at it together in the next lesson and see if you got the same answer I got.
+And then we&apos;ll take a look at it together in the next lesson and see if you got the same answer I got.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-06">3.06 Challenge Solution (5:03)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->